alix-tz/escriptorium-documentation/docs/annotate.md

 - at image level
 - at text level

-The different catagories that you want to use for annotation are activated and managed from a document's "Ontology" page (also accessible at `{base_url}/document/{doc_id}/ontology`).
+The different categories that you want to use for annotation are activated and managed from a document's "Ontology" page (also accessible at `{base_url}/document/{doc_id}/ontology`).
 See in particular in the 3 last items of the page:

 - Annotation components
 - Image Annotations